YannGuidon/miniMAC_tx/docs/info.md

 ## External hardware

-Custom boards will be made.
-I will try to get a pair of boards to connect together, such that I can verify a whole transmition chain.
+Custom boards or adapters will be made.
+I will try to get a pair of chips to connect together, such that I can verify a whole transmission chain.

 (to be continued)